LevelUpMarketers/tta-management-plugin/docs/DevelopmentSQL.md

 WordPress's `dbDelta()` does not reliably manage `FOREIGN KEY` constraints.
 The plugin no longer defines them in table schemas to avoid upgrade errors.
 Relationships are maintained in application logic instead.

+## Partner management table

+The plugin provisions a `tta_partners` table to store partner company details.
+Each row includes the company name, contact information, license count (up to 9,999), a generated `uniquecompanyidentifier`, and the WordPress page IDs for the partner admin and signup pages.

 ## Import WordPress users into `tta_members` & assign hosts & volunteers

 Use the following SQL to copy existing WordPress users into the `tta_members`